Kate Kinch BSc (Health Science and Human Geography) MSLP CPSP

 Simon has specific training in Autism with Aspect, literacy skills using evidenced programs including MacqLit and MiniLit and he is a trained facilitator of the ‘Rock and Water’ program, a program that decreases bullying and depressive feelings, and increases self-esteem, self regulation and social acceptance.
-Simon will be completing his training in the PEERS program in March this year to support social skills in teens and young adults.
+Simon completed his training in the PEERS program in March this year to support social skills in teens and young adults.

 Simon loves the outdoor lifestyle that comes with living on the south coast with his wife and children and can often be found in the ocean when not at work.
 He also has a passion for music.

 Naomi Dampney B Sc Dip Transpersonal Art Therapy MSW

 Naomi is a qualified Social Worker and Art Therapist who utilises a strengths-based approach in her work with clients.
 She has a particular interest in working with concepts of self-identity and well-being using art-making processes.

 With a background in photography and visual arts, Naomi studied Transpersonal Art Therapy at the College of Complementary Medicine in Sydney, completing her studies in 2012 and went on to complete her Masters in Social Work.

 Working in community-based programs for the last four years, Naomi has run Art Therapy workshops in a variety of settings.
 Some of her projects have included work with children with ASD, programs with Indigenous adults and youths, and an ongoing program with adults who are working on their recovery with mental health issues.